Last Updated on October 11, 2020 by Paroma

 Where to Stay in Maui for 4 days: Hotel options

 Hawaii is one of the most popular tourist destinations in USA and Maui with all its natural beauty, is a huge tourists magnet.
-This means that you have to plan months in advance when booking rooms at some of the best places to stay in Maui.
+This means that you have to plan months in advance when booking rooms at some of the best resorts and Airbnbs to stay in Maui.
 Because Hawaii is anything but cheap and hotel fares can quickly climb north of $500/night if bookings are not made in advance.

 It is worthwhile to know that the western and southern parts of the islands, with stunning beaches and relatively dry weather, are where the tourists reside while the Kahului airport (main Maui airport) is to the north and the wettest zones of the island are to the east (Hana), with the dormant volcanic mountain of Haleakala in the center.